joefearnley/homeslice/README.md

 ## HomeSlice

-HomeSlice is a bookmarking sevice built with Laravel.
+A bookmarking sevice built with Laravel.